Advanced software for neuron tracing and reconstruction, neuron analysis, and 3D brain mapping

 Neurolucida works with brightfield, multi-channel fluorescence, confocal, structured illumination, and two-photon microscopes.

-During image stack acquisition, Neurolucida directs the motorized stage, camera, and, for fluorescent images, the filter wheels and mirror cubes.
-This means you can automatically capture image stacks at the microscope and analyze them on a computer with the workstation edition of Neurolucida.
-Image stacks can be saved to the Biolucida Cloud for easy retrieval.
+When you acquire image stacks with Neurolucida, the software directs the motorized stage, camera, and, for fluorescent images, the filter wheels and mirror cubes.
+This means that Neurolucida automatically captures the images so you can work on other projects.
+Image stacks can also be saved to the Biolucida Cloud for easy retrieval.

 Neurolucida on whole slide images